-9.1 A Stage Two Non-Academic Complaint can only be considered where the student claims that there was a procedural irregularity at Stage One.
+- 9.1 A Stage Two Non-Academic Complaint can only be considered where the student claims that there was a procedural irregularity at Stage One.
 This includes the claim by the student that evidence was not fully and properly considered.
-Where a Stage Two Complaint is submitted on grounds other than those permitted within the regulations it shall not be considered by a Panel and the student will be advised to submit a complaint to the Office of the Independent Adjudicator.

-9.2 A student must submit a completed Stage Two Complaint Form, available to download from MyUEA along with any supporting documentation to the Academic Services Office or email it to LTS.Appeal@uea.ac.uk.
+Where a Stage Two Complaint is submitted on grounds other than those permitted within the regulations it shall not be considered by a Panel and the student will be advised to submit a complaint to the Office of the Independent Adjudicator. - 9.2 A student must submit a completed Stage Two Complaint Form (https://portal.uea.ac.uk/learning-and-teaching/students/forms) along with any supporting documentation to the Academic Services Office or email it to LTS.Appeal@uea.ac.uk.

-9.3 A student may decide to withdraw a complaint at any time prior to its consideration.

-9.4 The Student Support Service will, within 5 working days of receipt of the

-Complaint, write to the student acknowledging receipt.
+- 9.3 A student may decide to withdraw a complaint at any time prior to its consideration. - 9.4 The Student Support Service will, within 5 working days of receipt of the Complaint, write to the student acknowledging receipt.